ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.

-- transfer_init_counter_claims: The set of artifacts and parameters as the counter-proposal to the client.

 - Timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.